oinone/.github/profile/README.md

 ### 1. Organization Overview
-Oinone, an AI-Powered Low-Code Framework under Shushi Tech, positioned as infrastructure for AI-Native applications.
+Oinone, an AI-Powered Low-Code Framework positioned as infrastructure for AI-Native applications.

 The "O" symbolizes open source while phonetically resonating with "All in one," symbolizing:
  - One-stop solutions